Projects per year

 Personal Statement

 Susan Currie obtained her PhD in Biochemistry (cellular signalling and molecular pharmacology) from the University of Glasgow in 1992 then spent two years at Lilly Research Laboratories, USA, where she studied the role of phospholipase A² in mast cell activation.
 She returned to the University of Glasgow in 1994 to join the then newly formed Clinical Research Initiative in heart disease and became a founder member of the school of cardiovascular studies in Glasgow.
 During this time she progressed from postdoctoral researcher to Principal Investigator examining the role of Calcium/calmodulin protein kinase ll (CaMKll) in cardiac hypertrophy and heart failure.
 She moved to the University of Strathclyde in 2005 as a Lecturer in Physiology & Pharmacology and established an independent cardiovascular signalling research group with principal interests in CaMKll modulation of cardiac calcium handling and cardiac inflammation.
-CaMKll as a therapeutic target in cardiac disease remains a key focus of research and characterising the actions of this enzyme is ongoing.
-More recent research interests include cardiotoxicity in the context of safety pharmacology as well as altered cardiovascular function in ageing.
+She is currently an Associate Professor/Reader within Strathclyde Institute of Pharmacy & Biomedical Sciences and CaMKll as a therapeutic target in cardiac disease remains a key focus of research.
+More recent research interests include cardiotoxicity in the context of safety pharmacology and devices as well as altered cardiovascular function in ageing and Heart Failure with Preserved Ejection Fraction (HFpEF).

 Education/Academic qualification